tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 **Since:** :doc:`3.2.0 </release/3.2.0>`

-Tarantool allows you to provide arbitrary configurations for cluster applications:
+The ``experimental.config.utils.schema`` module is used to validate and process parts of cluster configurations that have arbitrary user-defined structures:

--   For applications loaded using the :ref:`app <configuration_reference_app>` option, :ref:`app.cfg <configuration_reference_app_cfg>` is used to provide a configuration.
+-   :ref:`app.cfg <configuration_reference_app_cfg>` for applications loaded using the :ref:`app <configuration_reference_app>` option
--   For :ref:`custom roles <application_roles>` developed as a part of a cluster application, :ref:`roles_cfg <configuration_reference_roles_cfg>` is used.
+-   :ref:`roles_cfg <configuration_reference_roles_cfg>` for :ref:`custom roles <application_roles>` developed as a part of a cluster application

-The ``experimental.config.utils.schema`` module can be used to validate such configurations and process their data: get and set configuration values, filter and transform configuration data, and so on.
+The module provides an API to get and set configuration values, filter and transform configuration data, and so on.

 ..  important::

     ``experimental.config.utils.schema`` is an experimental submodule and is subject to changes.

 .. _config_utils_schema_getting_started: